Best Canadian bank accounts for non-residents [2026]

 TD Bank account

-💡 Great for: A range of accounts suited to newcomers to Canada, which can be opened online or by phone before arrival in many cases
+💡 Choose from a range of accounts suited to newcomers to Canada, which can be opened online or by phone before arrival in many cases

 TD Bank offers non-resident services aimed at people planning on moving to Canada.
 You can open an account online or by phone, depending on your residency, and eligible customers can get perks and benefits to make the transition easier and cheaper.
 Generally you’ll need to visit a branch on arrival to get full access to your account and complete the activation process.